SBNSoftware/sbncode/sbncode/SinglePhotonAnalysis/README.md

 - `jobs/` contains FHiCL files for running these modules

-- `HelperFunctions` contains some useful functions to simplify the code
+- `HelperFunctions/` contains some useful functions to simplify the code

 ### Headers structure